kuzzleio/documentation-old/src/api-documentation/controller-security/m-get-roles.md

 }
 ```

-Retrieves a list of `role` objects from Kuzzle's database layer given a list of role ids.
+Retrieves a list of `role` objects from Kuzzle Backend's database layer given a list of role ids.